equinor/si4ti/python/README.md

-# si4ti - Python bindings
+# si4ti - Python interface

-These are the Python bindings of [si4ti](https://github.com/equinor/si4ti):
+These are the Python interface of [si4ti](https://github.com/equinor/si4ti):
 > si4ti is a LGPL licensed seismic inversion tool for monitoring effects in 4D
 > seismic from changes in acoustic properties of a reservoir."

-The bindings currently only implement a version of si4ti's impedance calculation.
-The timeshift calculation is not included in the Python bindings.
+The interface currently only implement a version of si4ti's impedance calculation.
+The timeshift calculation is not included in the Python interface.

 ## Installation

-It is easiest to install the bindings via `pip`.
+It is easiest to install the interface via `pip`.
 Note, that only a limit number of platforms are supported at the moment.

 ## Building from source